appknox/vulnerabilities/vulnerabilities/36_android_phonegap_no_whitelist/description.md

-While using PhoneGap to develop application, always try to whitelist the URL via which it connects
+While using PhoneGap to develop applications, always try to whitelist the URLs via which it connects